ceph/ceph/doc/cephfs/fs-nfs-exports.rst

 Create CephFS Export
 ====================

-.. warning:: Currently, the volume/nfs interface is not integrated with dashboard.
-Both dashboard and volume/nfs interface have different export requirements and create exports differently.
+.. warning:: Currently, the nfs interface is not integrated with dashboard.
+Both dashboard and nfs interface have different export requirements and create exports differently.
 Management of dashboard created exports is not supported.